react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-container.md

 :::

 Whether this navigation container should be independent of parent containers.
-If this is not set to `true`, this container cannot be nested inside another container.
+If this is set to `true`, this container cannot be nested inside another container.
 Setting it to `true` disconnects any children navigators from the parent container and doesn't allow navigation between them.

 You probably don't want to set this to `true` in a typical React Native app.
 This is only useful if you have navigation trees that work like their own mini-apps and don't need to navigate to the screens outside of them.